 It’s almost winter, and you know what that means!
-Well, besides snowmen and days off, winter unfortunately also means the height of the cough and cold season.
-Earlier this week, I shared with you natural ways to prevent and treat the common cold, and today I want to share a wonderful recipe I came across for an homemade remedy for sore throat and cough – probably my least favorite cold symptoms.
+Well, besides snowmen and days off, winter unfortunately also means the height of the cold and flu season.
+Earlier this week, I shared with you natural ways to prevent and treat the common cold, and today I want to share a wonderful recipe I came across for a natural sore throat and cough remedy – probably my two least favorite cold symptoms.

 Though, thankfully, we don’t get sick too often in our house, there’s always that one time that everyone is sick and it feels like the worst bug has gotten your entire family!
 But this bug was different.
 It wasn’t just the runny nose, the congestion, or the sinus pressure getting us down.
 It was the sore, scratchy throat, and the dry, hacking cough that came along with it!
 You know the one that makes it impossible to speak three words in a row without breaking out into a coughing frenzy?